JP Morgan lifts EQRx Inc [EQRX] price estimate. Who else is bullish?

-EQRx Inc [NASDAQ: EQRX] stock went on a downward path that fall over 0.00% on Thursday, amounting to a one-week price decrease of less than -0.44%.
+EQRx Inc [NASDAQ: EQRX] plunged by $0.0 during the normal trading session on Tuesday and reaching a high of $2.24 during the day while it closed the day at $2.21.
 The company report on August 1, 2023 at 7:00 AM that Revolution Medicines, Inc. to Acquire EQRx, Inc. in All-Stock Transaction to Gain More Than $1 Billion in Additional Capital.

 Revolution Medicines Expects to Conduct Late-Stage Development of RAS(ON) Inhibitor Drug Candidate Pipeline Supported by Fortified Balance Sheet.